Contents

 The Protocol accounts for quantification of the gross amount of CO2 removed via injection of biomass into geologic formations, as well as the accounting for all net greenhouse gas (GHG) emissions associated with the process, including growth and collection of biomass feedstock, biomass injection process, all transportation and embodied emissions emissions associated with the process, and emissions associated with leakage.
 The GHG Statement is considered as a cradle-to-grave analysis.

-This Protocol is developed to adhere to the requirements of ISO 14064-2: 2019 – Greenhouse Gases – Part 2: Specification with guidance at the project level for quantification, monitoring, and reporting of greenhouse gas emission reductions or removal enhancements.
+This Protocol is developed to adhere to the requirements of ISO 14064-2: 2019 – Greenhouse Gases – Part 2: Specification with guidance at the Project level for quantification, monitoring, and reporting of greenhouse gas emission reductions or removal enhancements.
 The Protocol ensures:

 - consistent, accurate procedures are used to measure and monitor all aspects of the process required to enable accurate accounting of net CO2e removals